afsc-assessments/ebswp_2023/doc/EBSpollock.md

 is more likely than not that the spawning biomass will be lower than the historical mean (fifth row).
 The range of catches examined have relatively small or no impact on  the age diversity indicators.
-However, for catch to equal the 2018 value, more fishing effort will likely be required and there is an good chance that the proportion of the stock less than age 6 will be greater than the historical average.
-In terms of catch advice, aiming for  a catch between 1.25 and 1.374 million t results in a roughly even chance that the stock in  2021 will be equal to the long term mean.
+However, for catch to equal the 2019 value, more fishing effort will likely be required and there is a good chance that the proportion of the stock less than age 6 will be greater than the historical average.
+In terms of catch advice, the results presented in the decision table indicates that catches above 1.0 million t will very likely result in 2021 spawning stock estimates being below the long term mean (but above $B_{MSY}$).

-# Ecosystem considerations
+# Additional ecosystem considerations

 In general, a number of key issues for ecosystem conservation and management can be highlighted.
 These include:

   * Preventing overfishing;